xot/XOT-GridSequencer/README.md

 : Each slot is contains a note symbol representing the selected length.
 Possible lengths are: 1/32, 1/16, 3/32, 1/8, 3/16, 1/4, 3/8, 1/2.
 Clicking a slot selects the next longer lasting note (or jumps back to a 1/32th note).
 If the corresponding step slot is selected, this slot determines for how long a note is played.
 When notes are repeated (see below), this only affects the duration of the last note played.
 The default is 1/32.

 Repeat
-: Each slot contains 1,2,3 or four bars, representing how often the note should be repeated (if the corresponding step slot is selected).
+: Each slot contains 1,2,3 or 4 bars, representing how often the note should be repeated (if the corresponding step slot is selected).
 Clicking a slot adds another repetition (or jumps back to 1).
 The default is 1.

 Chance
 : Each slot is a vertical slider.
-If the corresponding step slot is selected, the slider in a slot determines the probability the note (including all its repetitions) is actually played.
+If the corresponding step slot is selected, the slider in a slot determines the probability the note and/or its repetitions are actually played: if repeat equals 1, then chance determined the probability that a single note is played (or will be silent instead); if repeat > 1, then chance determines the probability that the repeated notes are played (instead of the single note, i.e. skipping the repetition).
 Sliders can be dragged up (for the maximum probability 100%) and down (for minimum probability 0%).
 The default is 100%.

 ## Changing the grid length and notes played